ianxm/openshift-neko-nginx/README.md

     rhc domain create [namespace] --rhlogin [login]

-4. create a new application
+4. create a new application.  it will automatically clone into a subdirectory.

-    rhc app create [appname] --type diy-0.1 --rhlogin [login]
+    rhc app create [appname] --type diy-0.1 --rhlogin [login] cd [appname]

 5. add this as an upstream repository